howdyai/botkit-starter-facebook/readme.md

 * A customizable onboarding experience for new users powered by Botkit Studio
 * A customizable component that configures the bot's menu and other settings-based features

-### Get Started
-You have a couple of paths you can use to run your Botkit project:

-#### Use Botkit Studio
-[Botkit Studio](https://studio.botkit.ai/signup?code=facebookstarter) is a set tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.
-Botkit Studio is built by the company that created and maintains the open source Botkit library, [Howdy.](https://howdy.ai)

-While Botkit Studio is *not required* to build a bot using Botkit, we highly recommend it as your bot will be easier to manage, customize and extend.

 ### Setup Botkit

 [Remix this project on Glitch](https://glitch.com/~botkit-facebook)